Being Fit to Drive: The Physical Challenges of Driving, Fatigue & IllnessUpdated Sept. 7, 2019

 The only guaranteed way to protect yourself from a fatigue-related crash or collision (providing you are the fatigued driver in question), is not to drive when you are experiencing fatigue.
-This article covers the essentials of fatigued driving prevention, including:
+This module covers the essentials of drowsy driving prevention, including:

 - Learning to spot the signs of fatigue